Kindergeld Application Forms

 Moving – Leaving Germany or moving within BFG

-When you leave Germany permanently, you MUST inform the Familienkasse of your departure date.
+When you leave Germany permanently, you MUST inform the Familienkasse of your departure date as soon as your departure date has been confirmed.
 Failure to do so and continuing to receive Kindergeld outside of BFG counts as fraud: when this is discovered, the Familienkasse will ask the UK Child Benefits team to freeze your UK Child Benefit account until the amount of Kindergeld paid to you fraudulently is repaid.
 You are also likely to be charged with fraud in a German court.
 Please use the Kindergeld - Notification of Change form to inform the Familienkasse and to give them your forwarding address and your UK bank details so that any balance can be paid to you.

 If you are moving within BFG, please also use the Kindergeld - Notification of Change form to tell the Familienkasse your forwarding address and notify them of any change to your bank details.

 You can get all Kindergeld forms from the Unit Welfare Office or SLO's office, or download them above If you have any questions about Kindergeld, please contact your Unit Welfare Office in the first instance.
 If they are not able to answer your question, they will be able to contact the SLO Assistant in your garrison on your behalf, who may be able to assist you further.